ymbian/OpenSpec/docs/infra.md

 **This is for everyone:**
 - **Teams** — create workflows that match how you actually work
 - **Power users** — tweak prompts to get better AI outputs for your codebase
-- **OpenSpec contributors** — experiment with new approaches without releases
+- **InfraSpec contributors** — experiment with new approaches without releases

 We're all still learning what works best.
-OPSX lets us learn together.
+InfraSpec lets us learn together.

 ## The User Experience

 **The problem with linear workflows:**
 You're "in planning phase", then "in implementation phase", then "done".
 But real work doesn't work that way.
 You implement something, realize your design was wrong, need to update specs, continue implementing.
 Linear phases fight against how work actually happens.

-**OPSX approach:**
+**Infra approach:**
 - **Actions, not phases** — create, implement, update, archive — do any of them anytime
 - **Dependencies are enablers** — they show what's possible, not what's required next